 - A total of 20 sts.

 - Increase round 4: *(yo, k1tbl, k4) repeat from * to beginning of round.

 Knit one round.

-Now continue in similar manner and increase 4 stitches evenly every other round until you reach your desired width.
-If you are knitting with the double pointed needles increase at the beginning of each needle.
-If you are knitting with a long circular needle increase one at the beginning of a needle and then knit half of stitches remaining on that needle and make another increase.
-Repeat the increases on needle 2 as well.
+Now continue in a similar manner and increase 4 stitches evenly every other round until you reach your desired width.
+If you are knitting with the double-pointed needles increase at the beginning of each needle.
+If you are knitting with a long circular needle increase one at the beginning of a needle and then knit half of the stitches remaining on that needle and make another increase.
+Repeat the increases on Needle 2 as well.

 In the table below are listed the typical stitch counts for adult socks.
-Number of stitches depends on your foot size and knitting gauge so your stitch count may be outside the range but the table should give you a rough idea.
+The number of stitches depends on your foot size and knitting gauge so your stitch count may be outside the range but the table should give you a rough idea.